 - Pukekura Park, New Plymouth

 Late spring was the perfect season to appreciate the Southern Hemisphere’s most extensive collection of rhododendrons, and we found ourselves surrounded by an explosion of colour.
-Note that Pukeiti is located about 20-minute drive from New Plymouth city. - Tupare Gardens, New Plymouth
+Note that Pukeiti is located about 20 minutes by car from New Plymouth city. - Tupare Gardens, New Plymouth

-This six-star NZ Garden’s Trust landscaped garden estate is a haven of tranquillity on the Waiwhakaiho River.
-It showcases exquisite plant collections and meandering pathways. - King Edward Park, Stratford
+This six-star NZ Garden’s Trust landscaped estate is our favourite of the New Plymouth gardens.
+It’s a haven of tranquillity with lovely walking tracks surrounding the estate homestead. - King Edward Park, Stratford

-An oasis in the heart of Stratford, King Edward Park is full of surprises from the Malone Memorial Gates to a swingbridge.
+In the heart of Stratford, King Edward Park is full of surprises, from the Malone Memorial Gates to a small swingbridge.
 The park is a lush, colourful retreat nestled alongside the Pātea River.
 There’s a kauri tree planted by Queen Elizabeth II, a playground, and a mural of William Shakespeare. - Hollard Gardens, Kaponga

 Bernie Hollard established this garden in 1927 and continued working on it throughout his life.
 It’s a tapestry of colour and texture.
-We didn’t go here. - Rotokare Scenic Reserve, near Eltham
+It’s another amazing garden, although it felt less manicured than most of the other Taranaki gardens we visited. - Rotokare Scenic Reserve, near Eltham

 Things to do in Taranaki: Museums and art galleries

 As a visitor and an artist, it didn’t take long to know why so many artistic people settled here.
 Both creating and sharing, some of these galleries and museums are among the best things to do in Taranaki.
-Check out our favourites here or embark on the Coastal Arts Trail to enjoy comedy shows, museums, and art galleries.
+Check out our favourites here or embark on the Coastal Arts Trail.

 - Percy Thomson Gallery

 Often considered one of New Zealand’s top regional galleries, exhibits change monthly.
-We visited the Percy Thomson Gallery during a show featuring local artists.
-The talent in this town is impressive. - Govett-Brewster Art Gallery/Len Lye Centre: This architectural masterpiece, a hub of contemporary art, is home to several works by the renowned kinetic artist Len Lye, as well as a collection of work from over 50 Māori artists.
+We visited the Percy Thomson Gallery during a show featuring local artists, and somehow, Jeff purchased my favourite and had it shipped home as a surprise without my noticing.
+The talent in this town is impressive. - Govett-Brewster Art Gallery/Len Lye Centre: I can’t decide if I was more impressed by the exterior architecture or the artwork inside.
+This hub of contemporary art is home to several works by the renowned kinetic artist Len Lye, as well as a collection of work from over 50 Māori artists.

 - Tawhiti Museum, Hawera

 An underground canal boat ride took us through the exhibit, telling the story of the whalers and their sometimes tumultuous trading with Māori through a collection of impressive life-size models.
-Part of Tawhiti Museum, but a separate entry ticket is required. - Puke Ariki Museum, New Plymouth
+While it is part of Tawhiti Museum, a separate entry ticket is required. - Puke Ariki Museum, New Plymouth

 A seamless blend of heritage and innovation, this family-friendly museum has plenty of hands-on, engaging exhibits on Taranaki’s history, art, and science and an extensive collection of Māori carvings.
 The building also houses a library and iSite, where we booked an amazing historical walking tour of New Plymouth.
 (This tour is one of our top recommendations of things to do in Taranaki) - Taranaki Pioneer Village